Cruth98/VMI_Analytics_FabricMigration/README.md

 ```

 **Where to start:**
+- New to the platform architecture? → Read `Epic1_EstablishingPlatformStandards.pdf`, before reviewing any code
 - New to the project? → Read this README, then open `ERP_Documentation/ERP_DataArchitecture_TechnicalDocumentation.pdf`
 - Reviewing the pipeline code? → Start with `FabricCode/nbook_template_source.ipynb`, then `vmi_utils.py`
 - Reviewing the Atlas audit? → Open `AtlasUpload/AtlasCurrentStateDataLineage.csv`, then the `CurrentStateQueryDocs/` files